villermen/runescape-cache-tools/readme.md

  - [NDesk.Options](http://www.ndesk.org/Options), a command line argument parser.
  - [SharpZipLip](http://icsharpcode.github.io/SharpZipLib/), a .NET zipping library.
 Used to decompress archive files
  - [SoX](http://sox.sourceforge.net/) (not included in source), a cross-platform command line utility for editing sound files.
 Used to merge .ogg files.

-####Next up:

- - Automatically name combined music, I'm pretty sure I saw a named index in one of the archives one day...
- - See if more extensions can be handed out than just .png, .ogg and .jaga.